Grow Lights for Orchids: A Complete Guide to Artificial Light

 • Natural Sunlight: Free and unlimited, but not always available for indoor cultivation.

-• Full spectrum LED light: High energy efficiency that can result in significant savings on the electricity bill over time.
+• Full spectrum LED light: High energy efficiency that can result in significant savings on electricity bills over time.

 • Heat production:

-• Natural Sunlight: Can lead to overheating, especially in greenhouses in summer.
+• Natural Sunlight: Can lead to overheating, especially in glass houses in summer.

-• Full spectrum LED light: Generates minimal heat, which reduces the risk of plant damage.
+• Full spectrum LED light: Generates minimal heat, reducing the risk of plant damage.

 • Control and Adaptation: